Sangdol/vimrc/README.md

 Features
 ---

-* Modularized rc files
+* Modularized rc files and blocked sections
-* Blocked sections
-* Plugin code locality
 * Utility functions and unit tests written in [Vader](https://github.com/junegunn/vader.vim)
 * As hard to understand as other vimrc files

-Development Environment
+Languages that I use
 ---

-The languages that I mainly write with vim:

 * Python
 * Clojure
 * Lua
 * vimscript
-* bash script
-* fish script
+* bash, fish scripts

 Links
 ---